bartoszgajda55/ScalaOpenWeatherMap/README.md

 # ScalaOpenWeatherMap
 A Scala wrapper to OpenWeatherMap API using sttp library.
-Provides both Synchronous and Asynchronous(TODO) clients.
+Provides both Synchronous and Asynchronous clients.
 # Installation
 The ScalaOpenWeatherMap package can be added using SBT.
 Use the following code to do so:
 ```scala